Surgery for Radiculopathy

 Lumbar Microdiscectomy: This is a minimally invasive surgery in which the surgeon removes a herniated disc fragment that is compressing a nerve in the lumbar spine.
 Using a surgical microscope and microsurgical techniques the neurosurgeon removes the disc herniation through a half-inch incision.
 The goal is to preserve as much normal tissue as possible and minimize trauma to normal tissues.
 This means patients experience a shorter recovery time, faster return to normal activities and face a lower risk of needing surgery in the future.
 Patients are walking within a few hours after the procedure and will typically have either complete or near complete relief of their pain immediately following the surgery.
 Patients are often discharged the same or the next day and can often return to work in a few days.

-At the Weill Cornell Medicine Brain and Spine Center, individuals treated for a radiculopathy have only a brief hospital stay (if one is required at all), and 95 percent of patients will have complete relief of their pain.
+At Weill Cornell Medicine Neurological Surgery, individuals treated for a radiculopathy have only a brief hospital stay (if one is required at all), and 95 percent of patients will have complete relief of their pain.
 (See Doctors Who Treat Radiculopathy.)

 Request an Appointment | Refer a Patient